calebb-ctrl/Water-Potability-ML-Model/README.md

 Instead of jumping to a more complex model, I focused on improving how the data was handled.
 Some of the most important features like pH and sulfate levels had missing values.
 Initially I filled these using mean, but chose to swap to using median as it is more resistant to outliers.
 Switching to median imputation made the data more realistic and slightly improved performance.
+I also checked for other data processing that might of needed to be done but the dataset ending up needing minimal preprocessing only having to fill in missing values.

 Tuning the Model